Certain EventStream Guide

 Using the Status Page

-To see information about an event you have created in EventStream:
+To see information about an event you ’ ve created in EventStream:

 Launching a Campaign

-Note: You first need to configure campaigns to be used for EventStream.
+Note: You first need to have configured campaigns to be used for EventStream.

 EventStream makes it possible to launch Eloqua campaigns for events you’ve created in EventStream.